Thinking with Drafting: Optical Decompression via Logical Reconstruction: Method

-To ground abstract arithmetic operations into geometry, we employ Horizontal (\textsc{HB}) and Vertical (\textsc{VB}) Braces.
+\paragraph{Aggregation Primitives (\textsc{HB/VB})} To ground abstract arithmetic operations into geometry, we employ Horizontal (\textsc{HB}) and Vertical (\textsc{VB}) Braces.
 An \textsc{HB} operator encapsulates a part-whole relationship within a single entity, while a \textsc{VB} represents summation or comparison across multiple entities.